 - prostate problems

-Certain pharmaceutical products can have an estrogen-blocking effect in men.
-Typically designed for use by women, they’re gaining popularity among men— particularly those who wish to have children.
+Certain pharmaceutical products have an estrogen-blocking effect in males.
+While typically designed for females, they’re gaining in popularity among males — particularly those who wish to have children.

 These medications should be used selectively, based on the condition being treated.
 Examples include: